MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/update-azure-cli.md

 ## Automatic Update

-If you would like to keep up with the latest version of Azure CLI, you can enable the CLI to upgrade automatically through [configuration](/cli/azure/config).
+By default, auto-upgrade for Azure CLI is disabled.
+If you would like to keep up with the latest version, you can enable auto-upgrade through [configuration](/cli/azure/config).

 ```azurecli
 az config set auto-upgrade.enable=yes